 - Just as He chose us in Him before the foundation of the world, for us to be holy and blameless before Him in ^love,

 - having appointed us beforehand to the adoption as sons for Himself through Jesus the Anointed, according to the good pleasure of His will,

 - which He abundantly supplied to us in all wisdom and prudence,

-- having made known the mystery of God’s will to us, according to His good pleasure which He planned beforehand in Him,
+- having made known the mystery of His will to us, according to His good pleasure which He planned beforehand in Him,

 - for the stewardship of the fullness of the opportune time, to gather together all things in the Anointed; both the things in the heavens and the things on the earth.

-- In whom we also received a share in Him, having been appointed beforehand according to the set forth purpose of the One who works everything according to the plan of His will,
+- In whom we also received a share in Him, having been appointed beforehand according to the set forth purpose of the One working all things according to the plan of His will,

-- for us (the men who *are the first to hope in the Anointed) to be the praise of His glory.
+- for us (the men who first *hoped in the Anointed) to be for the praise of His glory.

 - In whom you also (having heard the true message of the gospel of your salvation, in whom you also believed) were sealed3“were sealed” is one word in Greek.
 Commonly, this was done by melting wax and using a signet ring to make an impression before the wax had fully cooled.
 If the wax seal was broken, it was impossible to fix without using the signet ring again.
 This served as a form of signature in the ancient world. with the promised Holy Spirit,

 - who is the down payment4“down payment” is literal.
 The Greek word here is imported from Hebrew and refers to “earnest money” given as a surety that the rest of the payment will be given. of our inheritance; a repurchase payment5“repurchase payment” is one word in Greek, typically translated “redemption”.
 It properly refers to the price paid to “buy back” something that had been lost. for a purchased possession, to the praise of His glory.